 » Mute button on non-LCD remotes (e.g. CMRC2 SB, CMRC2-BSS) may or may not function.

-» All remotes with LCD display will not display track number, radio station information etc. (remains blank), but function buttons (track up/down, Vol, etc.) remain operational - Don't ignore this warning!
+» LCD display on remote will no longer display track number, radio station information etc. but function buttons (track up/down, Vol, etc.) remain operational - Don't ignore this warning!

-» Clarion older wired remotes do not support IR remote signal pass-through (e.g. MF-1 etc.)
+» Older wired remotes do not support IR remote signal pass-through (e.g. MF-1 etc.)

 Do i need the CCUMRA1, CCUMRA2 or both?